 For a will to be valid in Ireland, the testator must:

-"Signature" can mean the initials of the testator or, in the case of an illiterate or severely disabled person, a mark.
+'Signature' can mean the initials of the testator or, in the case of an illiterate or severely disabled person, a mark.
 In the unreported 2001 High Court case of In Bonis Cloney, the court accepted an X as a signature.
-In another case, the court approved a will signed simply "Your loving mother".
+In the case of In bonis Cook 1WLR 353, the court approved a will signed simply “Your loving mother”.
 But with a feeble signature or a mark, the witnesses will have to provide a sworn statement, confirming that the will was read over by (or to) the deceased and that he was of sound mind, memory and understanding.

 A will is not necessarily invalidated simply because the signature does not immediately follow the last word or is after the witnesses' signatures – but any writing after the testator's signature is normally excluded.
 The courts have ruled a will invalid where the signature of the testatrix was at the top of the page.
 A will which does not comply with these provisions will still be valid if it complies with the law: